 Improved energy efficiency helps B.C.'s households, businesses and institutions save money, be more competitive and have a better quality of life.
-It is also the cleanest way to meet increasing demand for energy, so is good for our natural environment and is one of the lowest-cost ways to reduce B.C.’s greenhouse gas emissions.
+It is also the cleanest way to meet increasing demand for energy.
+Energy efficiency is good for our natural environment and is one of the lowest-cost ways to reduce B.C.’s greenhouse gas emissions.

 - Research and develop policy strategies for accelerating energy efficiency across all sectors of the economy